 demonstrate how your work relates to research in the area

 find your sources again

 By citing your sources you avoidplagiarism.

-A different way to learn about plagiarism and its prevention
+Different ways to learn about plagiarism and its prevention

 Our interactive tutorial Plagiarism: Why It should Matter to You helps you understand plagiarism through scenario-based activities.
-After learning what constitute plagiarism, how you can avoid, and where yu can get help, you can take a quiz and get a certificate of completion.
+After learning what constitute plagiarism, how you can avoid, and where you can get help, you can take a quiz and get a certificate of completion.